BoyBaykiller/IDKEngine/Readme.md

     // average is computed and stored in SharedSums[0] }
 ```
-Note how the workgroup expands the size of a subgroup so we still have to use shared memory to obtain a workgroup wide result.
+Note how the workgroup expands the size of a subgroup, so we still have to use shared memory to obtain a workgroup wide result.
 However in the for loop it now only has to iterate through `log2(gl_NumSubgroups / 2)` values instead of `log2(gl_WorkGroupSize.x / 2)`.

 ## Point Shadows